 Biological Effects of the Laser in Detail

 Laser therapy has an anti-edema effect, causing vasodilation, activation of the lymphatic drainage system (drains swollen areas).
-Resulting in the reduction of swelling from bruising or inflammation.
+Thus, resulting in the reduction of swelling from bruising or inflammation.

 Laser therapy has highly beneficial effects on nerve cells, blocking pain signals transmitted to the brain, decreasing nerve sensitivity and inflammation.
 Less edema, less pain.
 Production of pain killing chemicals such as endorphins and enkephalins from the brain and adrenal gland are increased.